- Employer Obligations

 Status declaration requirement - Construction

-Employers who fail to meet WSIB registration requirements are subject to non-compliance charges and possible prosecution, see 14-02-07, Employer Non-Compliance Interest and Charges, and 22-01-08, Offences and Penalties - Employer).
-For adjustments in premiums see 14-02-06, Employer Premium Adjustments.
-Under certain conditions an exemption from such non-compliance penalties, charges etc. is available.
-See 14-02-15, Voluntary Registration.
+Employers who fail to meet all WSIB registration requirements are subject to non-compliance interest, charges and/or prosecution, see 14-02-07, Employer Non-Compliance Interest and Charges, and 22-01-08, Offences and Penalties - Employer.
+For adjustments in premiums, see 14-02-06, Employer Premium Adjustments.
+Under certain conditions, an exemption from such non-compliance interest, charges and/or prosecution is available.

 Employers who are not required to have coverage but choose to apply for it must submit registration documents, etc., but the registration time restrictions do not apply to them.